NimzyMaina/iandm/Readme.md

 # I&M Challenge

-The answers to the challenge can be found in there respective folders
+The answers to the challenge can be found in their respective folders

 - [Question One](https://github.com/NimzyMaina/iandm/tree/master/QuestionOne)
 - [Question Two](https://github.com/NimzyMaina/iandm/tree/master/QuestionTwo)